kkrull/marmot/doc/task-automation.md

 Install all programs and manuals that are sourced in this repository.

-### `make remove`

-Remove all programs and manuals that are sourced in this repository.

 ### `make test`

 Run all tests and checks.

+### `make uninstall`

+Uninstall all programs and manuals that are sourced in this repository.

 ## Homebrew tasks